New Work Elements go into effect on January 1, 2023.

 The number in parenthesis represents the number of questions for that element on the test.

-Know the principles and methods used in performing a variety of surveys such as: photo control surveys, state plane coordinate surveys, public land surveys, metes and bounds survey, GPS surveys, construction surveys, and as-built surveys.
+Extensive knowledge of the principles and methods used in performing a variety of surveys such as: photo control surveys, state plane coordinate surveys, public land surveys, metes and bounds survey, GPS surveys, construction surveys, and as-built surveys

-Know when to use, how to obtain, how to interpret control point records and data sheets, as well as locate points in the field.
+Know when to use, how to obtain, how to interpret control point records and data sheets, as well as create and locate points in the field.

 Basic knowledge of treatment practices for a variety of medical emergencies.
 Have a general knowledge of traffic control and safety procedures for surveying and construction operations including Occupational Safety and Health Administration (OSHA) standards.

 7) Boundary Surveys (B=15, C=4 , O=4)